dfelinto/blender-manual/manual/render/shader_nodes/output/aov.rst

    AOV Output Node.

 Shader AOVs (Arbitrary Output Variables) provide custom render passes for arbitrary shader node components.
-As an artist this can be a good way to debug or tweak very fine details of a scene in post processing.
+As an artist this can be a good way to debug or tweak very fine details of a scene in post-processing.
 To use shader AOVs create the pass in the :ref:`Shader AOV <bpy.types.AOV>` panel then reference that pass with the *AOV Output* shading node.
 Shader AOVs can be added or removed in the *Shader AOV* panel.